opentk/opentk.net/faq.md

 - `using OpenTK.Audio.OpenAL;`
 - `using OpenTK.Compute.OpenCL;`

-Which ones to use depends on which versions of OpenGL/CL/AL you’re targeting.
-We generally recommend with OpenGL that unless you have a specific reason to use another version, you should target `OpenGL4`.
+Which ones to use depends on which flavors of OpenGL/CL/AL you’re targeting.
+We generally recommend with OpenGL that you should use `OpenGL4` unless you need the legacy fixed-function pipeline (FFP); the `OpenGL4` namespace works for all OpenGL versions, but it excludes the FFP functions and their overhead.
+(In OpenTK 5, we plan to rename these namespaces to make this distinction more obvious.)

 ### How do I create a window using OpenTK?